On the Limitations of Fractal Dimension as a Measure of Generalization: Background

 \end{definition}

 Fractal dimensions need not be well-defined for all subsets of a metric space.
-However, under a certain regularity condition (\emph{Ahlfors regularity}), the Hausdorff and box-counting dimensions are well defined and all coincide.
+However, under a certain regularity condition (\emph{Ahlfors regularity}), the Hausdorff and box-counting dimensions are well defined and coincide \citep{falconer_fractal_2007}.
 Additionally, for any metric space, the minimal spanning tree is equal to the upper box dimension \citep{kozma_minimal_2005}.
-The relevance of PH appears when consideirng the minimal spanning tree in fractal dimensions, specifically, there is a bijection between the edges of the Euclidean minimal spanning tree of a finite metric space \(\xbf = \{x_1, \, \dots, \, x_n\}\) and the points in the persistence diagram \(\PH_0(\xbf)\) obtained from the Vietoris--Rips filtration.
-This automatically gives us that \(\PHdim^0 (S) = \dimmst(S) = \dimbox(S)\).
+The relevance of PH appears when considering the minimal spanning tree in fractal dimensions.
+Specifically, there is a bijection between the edges of the Euclidean minimal spanning tree of a finite metric space \(\xbf = \{x_1, \, \dots, \, x_n\}\) and the points in the persistence diagram \(\PH_0(\xbf)\) obtained from the Vietoris--Rips filtration.
+This automatically gives the equivalence \(\PHdim^0 (S) = \dimmst(S) = \dimbox(S)\).